-We hope you'll get a chance to explore our creative conservation area of the field to learn how to make your home more eco-friendly.
-There will be a variety of services and products for making your home more sustainable.
+Attendees got a chance to explore our creative conservation area of the field to learn how to make their home more eco-friendly.
+There was a variety of services and products for making homes more sustainable.

 Visit Powerfully Green at booth #9 & #754B

 ReUSE Minnesota is a statewide, member-based non-profit, promoting and growing the reuse sector through B2B networking, public education, events, and advocacy.
 Reuse, rental, and repair are critical strategies for lowering our environmental impact by extending the life of existing products.
 These approaches are key when considering our building and home spaces, from early on in the design stages, to material and furnishing selection, to the way we manage items at the “end-of-life” – designers, producers, and consumers need to consider the full life cycle of products!
 Remodeling brings new life to a space, but it can be done without generating unnecessary waste and greenhouse gas emissions, creating demand for new products when the existing ones can be refurbished, and exploiting resources with additional harvesting and/or extraction.

 Reupholster your couch before buying a new one, repaint and repair your cabinets before ripping them out and replacing, etc. You’ll likely save money, support a local business, and reduce your environmental footprint in the process!
 Win-win-win.